MarekSchiffer/pgu/macOS_arm64/02. Chapter 3 - maximum/Readme.md

 - Branching
 - Addressing Modes

-## Addressing Modes:
+# Addressing Modes:
 Addressing modes between arm64 and x86_64 are quite different.
-The most striking difference is the RIP Mode.
+The most striking difference is the RIP-Mode.
 In x86_64 we could calculate addresses directly by adding %rip to the label for either movq or leaq.
 This is not possible in arm64.
 To be clear, that's not to say arm64 doesn't use RIP.
 But it does so in a more concealed way, as we'll see.